-Compared to agricultural biomass, microbial biomass has higher FFA content ( > 2%).
+183. Effect of storage time on FFA in the feedstock with different moisture contents [39,42].
+Compared to agricultural biomass, microbial biomass has higher FFA content (42%).
 Biosynthesis of lipid always starts with the synthesis of fatty acids that are then joined to a glycerol phosphate backbone before being accumulated in the cell [40,41].
-During the forced oil accumulation, inhibition of protein production occurs and disturbs this pathway therefore leaving more unreacted FFA in the cell.
+During the forced oil accumulation, inhibition of protein produc- tion occurs and disturbs this pathway therefore leaving more unreacted FFA in the cell.
 The other possibility is hydrolysis of the produced triacylglycerol (TG) by catalysis reaction of intracellular lipase [41].
+Lipid constituents (AG, PL, WE) in the biomass are degraded to FFA through hydrolysis due to the presence of lipases, peroxidases and phospholipases in biomass [39,42,43].